jonbnewman/mobx-store-provider/README.md

    const MyNameDisplay = inject("store")(observer(props => <div>{props.store.name}</div>));
    ```

-   That is pretty ugly syntax, quite verbose, and I have to read it a bit to understand it.
+   That is pretty ugly syntax, I kind of have to read it a bit to understand it.
+And that's a simple example...imagine something more real-worldy...ugh.

    In reality, `inject()` in particular works best with a decorator on a class-based component.
 It isn't ideal for functional/hook-based components.

-1. Using `inject()` is not idiomatic apropos to [React Hooks](https://reactjs.org/docs/hooks-reference.html) use (which may matter if you are transitioning to Hooks).

-## The solution: Use mobx-store-provider
+## The solution: mobx-store-provider

 The same example from above, but using mobx-store-provider with hooks on functional components instead: